Boeing KC-46 Pegasus: United States

 In April 2019, it was confirmed that the USAF halted all deliveries on 23 March and until further notification, as loose material and debris were found in planes already delivered.

 In August 2019, the 157th Air Refueling Wing at Pease Air National Guard Base received its first KC-46A.

 In September 2019, the USAF restricted the KC-46 from carrying cargo and passengers due to an issue with the floor cargo locks unlocking mid-flight.
 A fix was approved by the USAF in November 2019 and were retrofitted upon delivered aircraft.
 By 20 December 2019, four KC-46As had received new cargo locks and the USAF had closed the Category 1 deficiency and cleared retrofitted aircraft for cargo and passenger operations.

 In June 2020, the 916th Air Refueling Wing at Seymour Johnson Air Force Base received its first KC-46A.
 By January 2021, Boeing had delivered 42 KC-46As to the USAF and was on contract for 94 tankers.

 In early 2021, the USAF cleared the KC-46 for limited operational use.
 The type can conduct U.S.-based refueling only, requiring other tankers for deployments to combat areas.
 At the time, the KC-46 could refuel the B-52, F-15, F-16, and F/A-18, but it was not approved to service the A-10, F-22, F-35, B-1, or B-2.
 It was expected to be fully combat-ready by 2023.

 During September 2022, the USAF approved the KC-46 for general operational use, closing out a 15-month evaluation period.

-In late June 2024 the USAF completed a 45 hour non-stop flight around the globe as part of Project Magellan.
-The flight took off and landed at McConnell Air Force Base.
-During the flight it was refueled a couple of times, while it refueled other operational aircraft at various places around the world.
+In June 2024 the USAF completed a 45 hour non-stop flight around the globe as part of Project Magellan.
+The flight, which took off and landed at McConnell Air Force Base, was refueled several times while it refueled other operational aircraft at various places around the world.

+On 28 February 2026, KC-46s were deployed to Israel and provided aerial refueling support during Operation Epic Fury, a large-scale joint US-Israeli military operation against Iran.
+The U.S. deployed KC-46 and KC-135 tankers alongside F-22 fighters to Israel in advance of the strikes.
+An Iranian ballistic missile and drone attack on Prince Sultan Air Base in Saudi Arabia left multiple US aircraft destroyed or damaged, including allegedly at least one KC-46.